our digital manufacturing ecosystem

 To save time when you first build a BOM, make use of software features you may already be using for development.

 Most MCAD software programs have a BOM export feature for assemblies.GrabCAD Workbench is a great PDM (product data management) tool to help you version control your parts, and it also generates BOMs.
 It’s also free!
 Did I mention free?

-Keeping track of BOM spreadsheets is bearable with 1 product, but when you have multiple products, it can become a headache quickly.
-A PLM (product life management) system is a BOM, master parts list, and process management tool all in one.
-I’ve had good experience with Arena PLM and Autodesk PLM 360 is a relatively new but nice-looking contender.
+Keeping track of BOM spreadsheets is bearable with one product, but when you have multiple products, it can become a headache quickly.
+A PLM (product life management) system is a BOM, master parts list, and process management tool, all in one.
+I’ve had good experience with Arena PLM, and Autodesk PLM 360 is a nice-looking contender.

 There are many people involved in building a hardware product.
 A BOM is a critical communication document that gets engineers, procurers, and manufacturers on the same page.
-A BOM is needed before any sourcing activities can happen, so start working on it as soon as design is somewhat stable.
+You need a BOM before any sourcing activities can happen, so start working on it as soon as design is somewhat stable.